kreier/ml/README.md

 The two M1 Max chips that are connected with some 10000 traces on the 2.5D chip packaging interposer for 2.5 TB/s bandwidth.
 This should be enough for the "just" 0.8 TB/s memory bandwidth, but maybe it's not always as aligned as wanted, or a better driver would improve speed there.
 So that the GPU cores have their dedicated RAM segment to work on and little data has to be moved over the UltraFusion interface.
 [Anandtech wrote about](https://www.anandtech.com/show/17306/apple-announces-m1-ultra-combining-two-m1-maxes-for-even-more-performance) this technology in 2022.
 [Another test in 2023](https://macperformanceguide.com/MacPro2023-MemoryBandwidth.html) only saw 240 GB/s for the M2 Ultra - limit for the CPU?

 And while news to me, this very limit of the response time in LLMs is long known in the industry.
-And there are some novel ideas how to circumvent the "latency bottleneck".
+And there are some novel ideas on how to circumvent the "latency bottleneck".

 ## Faster inference with speculative execution

 Just reading the process and analyzing my findings this approach seems obvious.
 For one token the entire model has to be loaded from the VRAM into the cache of the GPU and processed.
 But most of the time the GPU is just waiting for new data to arrive.
-If we had a good guess for the next token, we could process the extended promt at the same time with no measureble increased time to generate a token, but we would have 2 tokens generated!
+If we had a good guess for the next token, we could process the extended prompt at the same time with no measurable increased time to generate a token, but we would have 2 tokens generated!
 Here are some papers about this:

 - [Accelerating Large Language Model Decoding with Speculative Sampling](https://arxiv.org/pdf/2302.01318), paper by DeepMind, 2023/02/02
 - [Cascade Speculative Drafting for Even Faster LLM Inference](https://arxiv.org/pdf/2312.11462), [Ziyi Chen](https://openreview.net/profile?id=~Ziyi_Chen8) at University of Illinois, 2024/02/27